nicolarohner1337/cic_mc1/readme.md

-# Project Title

-cic-mc1
+# cic-mc1

 ## Description

-Stock market rpediction, mainly focused on the paralelization of the data processing and the prediction model.
+Stock market prediction, mainly focused on the parallelization of the data processing and the prediction model.

 ## Installation